Guide to taking your pension early and continuing to work

 The short answer is yes.
 These days, there is no set retirement age.

-You can carry on working for as long as you like, and can also access most private pensions at any age from 55 onwards – in a variety of different ways.
+You can continue working for as long as you like and, from the age of 55, access most private pensions in various ways.

-You can also draw your state pension while continuing to work.
+You may also be able to draw your state pension while continuing to work.

-You can start receiving your state pension from your state pension age (currently 65 and increasing to 67 from 2028) regardless of whether you choose to retire then or not.
+You can start receiving your state pension from the state pension age (currently 66 and increasing to 67 between 2026 and 2028) regardless of whether you choose to retire then or not.

 If you wish, you can choose to defer your state pension if you don’t need the income yet, for an increased pension later on.